Skip to main content

 Use: "If this point needs to change, let's update it expressly in the amendment."
 If procurement will not edit the body, ask for an amendment that expressly replaces the relevant section or exhibit.
 If language is not expressly changed, prior terms can remain in force.

 Use: "Please point us to the exact clause, annexure, or exhibit that states these obligations."
 Do not accept "handled elsewhere" without a section reference.
-In these excerpts, defense mechanics are not defined, so require the exact clause, annexure, or exhibit reference in the draft set.
+Require the exact clause, annexure, or exhibit reference in the agreement.

 Use: "Let's confirm the effective date, option term period, and any amended expiration date in the same document chain."
 Check amendment dates and term changes with the same rigor.
 If an amendment changes the term, confirm related sections and exhibits are updated in that same chain.